When Should You First Bring Your Child To The Dentist? The Answer May Surprise You

 - Build excitement.
 Let your child bring along a favourite toy, or pick out their favourite outfit for the visit.

 - Read a book about a visit to the dentist before the appointment.

 - Use positive words to avoid creating unnecessary fear.

 - Parents, be relaxed and breathe.
 Let your paediatric dentist guide you through the first visit.

-What should you be looking for in paediatric dentist?
+What should you be looking for in a paediatric dentist?

 On top of providing a kid-friendly, supportive and engaging environment that make parents and children feel at ease, you will also be able to find:

 - High-quality services provided by a team of dedicated paediatric dentists specialising in comprehensive oral healthcare for infants right through to adolescence.
 It includes those with special healthcare needs.